MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * The name of an object is known as the **key**.
 If the key is formatted like a path, the key is then comprised of two parts: the prefix (the sub-directories) and the object name (the basic file name e.g. *my_file.txt*)
 * The object value (content) can be a maximum of 5TB in size.
   * If greater than 5GB, the object must be split into parts and uploaded independentaly of other parts.
+* As of December 2020, operations have *strong consistency*.
+  * This means that new uploads/deletions in a bucket take immediate effect for any subsequent read operations.
+  * Prior to this, S3 was *eventually consistent* so changes to objects wouldn't necessarily take immediate effect.

 ## Versioning
 * Is enabled on a per-bucket basis